PyRope-E-Assessment/stochastik-tutor/README.md

 ## Stochastik Tutor

-An introduktion to the fundamentals of stochastics in 8 chapters
+An introduction to the fundamentals of stochastics in 8 chapters - designed for self-study and to support lectures